freddyvelarde/dotfiles/.config/nvim/README.md

 ## KEYMAPS

-I recomend you to learn (if you don't know) about [Vim Vanilla keybindings](https://gist.github.com/hansrajdas/6520d74ac3251552e66a76f2f32b4bdd).
+I recommend you to learn (if you don't know) about [Vim Vanilla keybindings](https://gist.github.com/hansrajdas/6520d74ac3251552e66a76f2f32b4bdd).

 My leader keymap is the space key, if you want to edit or add your own keymaps you can edit any of these keymap in the next path: `~/.config/nvim/lua/config/core/keymaps.lua`